-Debra has more than 25 years’ experience in product and strategy, performance analytics, project planning and leadership.
+Debra has more than 30 years’ experience in product and strategy, performance analytics, project planning and management.
 She joined BNY Mellon in April 1996 as part of an acquisition of J.P.
 Morgan’s custody business.
 At JP Morgan, Debra was with the Master Custody Product division where she managed the Performance Measurement and Accounting Teams.
 Prior to JP Morgan, she was with Bankers Trust Company for eight years where she managed the Performance Measurement Group and later managed two of the Daily Valuation Fund Groups.
 Debra began her career at Merrill Lynch Capital Markets where she attained a Supervisory Financial Analyst role.

 Tracy Richelle High is a member of S&C’s Litigation Group and of its Criminal Defense and Investigations practice.
 A partner of the Firm since 2008, Ms. High’s practice focuses on representing financial institutions and other corporations in complex civil litigation, including shareholder derivative and class action suits, regulatory enforcement proceedings and corporate internal investigations.
 She has represented clients responding to regulatory requests and inquiries initiated by the U.S. Senate Permanent Subcommittee on Investigations, U.S. Department of Justice, U.S. Securities and Exchange Commission, Federal Trade Commission, National Association of Securities Dealers, Internal Revenue Service, New York State Banking Department, the Office of the New York State Attorney General, New York Stock Exchange, Philadelphia Stock Exchange, Chicago Board of Examiners, New York County District Attorney’s Office and independent examiners appointed by court order.